 Here the notional situation is that each owner owns his or her own separate share and can do with it what he or she wants.

 The consequences are:

-- Ownership is 50:50 by default, but if there is evidence that the parties have in the past agreed a different ratio, that ratio applies.
+- ownership is 50:50 by default, but if there is evidence that the parties have in the past agreed a different ratio, that ratio applies.
 So you can share the property in whatever proportions you choose.
-For example three people might want to buy a flat together for their student children.
+For example three family members might want to buy a flat together for their student children.
 Two might put in 30% each; the other 40%.

-- If one party dies, his or her share is distributed as set out in his or her will (or according to the rules on intestacy if he or she has not made a will).
+- if one person dies, his or her share is distributed as set out in his or her will (or according to the rules on intestacy if he or she has not made a will).